Tata Advanced Systems: C-130J projects

-On 18 April 2018, TMLAL inducted India’s first-of-its-kind metal-to-metal-bonding facility besides the existing infrastructure.
+On 18 April 2018, TMLAL inducted India's first-of-its-kind metal-to-metal-bonding facility, besides the existing infrastructure.
 The new facility spreads over an area of 4700 m2 and employs a skilled workforce with a strength of over 80.
 Additionally, TLMAL also undertook an initiative to increase the indigenisation of the empennage assemblies by transferring the production responsibilities of 2,000 empennage parts from foreign entities to Tata–Sikorsky Aerospace Limited (TSAL), another Tata-Lockheed Martin joint venture.
 Overall, the joint venture employs 500 people and has an annual capacity of 24 C-130J empennages.
 As of then, 85 empennages built by TLMAL have been installed on C-130J aircraft delivered by Lockheed Martin to customers around the world, including the Indian Air Force.

-TLMAL delivered the 100th, 150th and 200th empennage to Lockheed Martin on 20 February 2019, 20 October 2021 and 9 August 2023.
+TLMAL delivered the 100th, 150th, 200th and 250th empennage to Lockheed Martin on 20 February 2019, 20 October 2021, 9 August 2023 and 5 December 2025.

-On 24 August 2021, Lockheed Martin was awarded a Follow On Support II (FOS) contract worth $328.8 million from the Indian Air Force for its 12-aircraft C-130J-30 fleet for five years.
-For the entire duration of the contract, eight personnel from Lockheed Martin, General Electric (propeller manufacturer) and Rolls-Royce to support on-site technical maintenance of the fleet.
+On 24 August 2021, Lockheed Martin was awarded a Follow-On Support II (FOS) contract worth $328.8 million from the Indian Air Force for its 12-aircraft C-130J-30 fleet for five years.
+For the entire duration of the contract, eight personnel from Lockheed Martin, General Electric (propeller manufacturer), and Rolls-Royce (engine manufacturer) will be stationed in India to support on-site technical maintenance of the fleet.
 Additionally, under the FOS II contract, five C-130J Hercules aircraft will undergo 12-year depot-level servicing at a Lockheed Martin-approved Heavy Maintenance Center (HMC), starting in 2022.

-On 10 September 2024, Lockheed Martin and Tata Advanced Systems have signed a teaming agreement to strengthen and expand their collaboration on the C-130J Super Hercules programme.
-The expansion includes the establishment of a Maintenance, Repair and Overhaul (MRO) facility to support the C-130J fleet of the Indian Air Force and other global users as well as, beyond manufacturing and assembling components, producing the entire aircraft in India to support Lockheed Martin’s campaign for the Indian Air Force’s Medium Transport Aircraft (MTA).
-The final assembly line would be set up in India only if Lockheed Martin gets the MTA contract and would add to the already-operational final assembly line in Marietta, Georgia, USA.
+On 10 September 2024, Lockheed Martin and Tata Advanced Systems signed a teaming agreement to strengthen and expand their collaboration on the C-130J Super Hercules programme.
+The expansion includes the establishment of a Maintenance, Repair and Overhaul (MRO) facility to support the C-130J fleet of the Indian Air Force and other global users as well as, beyond manufacturing and assembling components, producing the entire aircraft in India to support Lockheed Martin's campaign for the Indian Air Force's Medium Transport Aircraft (MTA).
+The final assembly line would be set up in India only if Lockheed Martin gets the MTA contract and would complement the already-operational final assembly line in Marietta, Georgia, USA.
 Meanwhile, TLMAL also delivered over 220 empennages for C-130J.

+The groundbreaking ceremony for the aforementioned MRO facility was held on 5 December 2025 at Bhatramarenahalli near the Kempegowda International Airport in Bengaluru.
+As per the schedule, the construction of the facility is expected to commence in 2026 with operationalisation planned in early 2027.
+The facility support not only C-130J but also KC-130J and C-130 B-H variants.

+In March 2026, Ramco Systems announced that TASL has selected its aviation MRO software for the facility.
+The software will manage all aspects of the facility's operation, including contract and quote management, maintenance planning, hangar and component maintenance, supply chain management, engineering and quality, as well as customer billing.
+The MRO will be operationalised by December 2026.